OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ## Reading this reference

 For the reference below, the function is given in full-length notation and the in-text examples are written in dot notation.
-Shorthands are used to indicate the kind of [data type](exploring#data-types) used in each function: s for string, b for boolean, n for number, d for date, a for array, p for a regex pattern, as well as with “null” and “error.”
+Shorthands are used to indicate the kind of [data type](exploring#data-types) used in each function: s for string, b for boolean, n for number, d for date, a for array, p for a regex pattern, and o for any data type, as well as “null” and “error” data types.

 If a function can take more than one kind of data as input or can output more than one kind of data, that is indicated with more than one letter (as with “s or a”) or with o for object.

 We also use shorthands for substring (“sub”) and separator string (“sep”).
 Optional arguments will say “(optional)”.

 In places where OpenRefine will accept a string (s) or a regex pattern (p), you can supply a string by putting it in quotes.
-If you wish to use any regex notation, wrap the pattern in forward slashes.
+If you wish to use any [regex](expressions#regular-expressions) notation, wrap the pattern in forward slashes.

 ## Boolean functions

 ###### and(b1, b2, ...)

-Uses the logical operator AND on two or more booleans to yield a boolean.
+Uses the logical operator AND on two or more booleans to output a boolean.
 Evaluates multiple statements into booleans, then returns true if all of the statements are true.
-For example, `and(1 < 3, 1 < 0)` returns false because one condition is true and one is false.
+For example, `(1 < 3).and(1 < 0)` returns false because one condition is true and one is false.

 ###### or(b1, b2, ...)

-Uses the logical operator OR on two or more booleans to yield a boolean.
-For example, `or(1 < 3, 1 > 7)` returns true because at least one of the conditions (the first one) is true.
+Uses the logical operator OR on two or more booleans to output a boolean.
+For example, `(1 < 3).or(1 > 7)` returns true because at least one of the conditions (the first one) is true.

 ###### not(b)

-Uses the logical operator NOT on a boolean to yield a boolean.
+Uses the logical operator NOT on a boolean to output a boolean.
 For example, `not(1 > 7)` returns true because 1 > 7 itself is false.

 ###### xor(b1, b2, ...)

-Uses the logical operator XOR (exclusive-or) on two or more booleans to yield a boolean.
+Uses the logical operator XOR (exclusive-or) on two or more booleans to output a boolean.
 Evaluates multiple statements, then returns true if only one of them is true.
-For example, `xor(1 < 3, 1 < 7)` returns false because more than one of the conditions is true.
+For example, `(1 < 3).xor(1 < 7)` returns false because more than one of the conditions is true.

 ## String functions